hashxim/hconMD/work_md/Courses/Foundation of Business Strategy/Week 1/Introduction to Strategy Analysis.md

 ## Demand-Supply Curve
 On Y axis we have price and on X axis we have quantity.
-Demand axis is downward sloping because
+Demand curve is downward sloping because as we lower prices, the more people will demand for it.
+Supply curve is upward sloping because as prices increases there is more supply that you're willing to provide.
+Now fundamental law says that pri
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjY1MTY5MjYyLC0yMDUwMzcyMzYwLDIwMj
-c2NTY0ODcsLTE2MzAzNTg5OTUsMjAwMzA1MDY3NiwtNzU1Mzk5
-MDE5LDExNjU4MTE4MDcsODQzMjQyMDQ5LC0xMzIzMjIwNzIxXX
-0=
+eyJoaXN0b3J5IjpbMTA2MDM5NjQ4NiwtMjA1MDM3MjM2MCwyMD
+I3NjU2NDg3LC0xNjMwMzU4OTk1LDIwMDMwNTA2NzYsLTc1NTM5
+OTAxOSwxMTY1ODExODA3LDg0MzI0MjA0OSwtMTMyMzIyMDcyMV
+19
 -->